KlemensMaentele/dotfiles/README.md

 This should install a working version of my desktop

 ### Credits
-https://github.com/siduck/ for his chadwm build
+https://github.com/siduck/ for his chadwm and ST build